ewaszy/Austin_Housing_Market/README.md

 ### Database Storage

-SQL is the database we intend to use and we will integrate Flask to display the data.
+SQL is the database we intend to use through Postgress.
+We will integrate Flask to display the data.

 ### Machine Learning